Sometimes you just feel knocked off your feet by a big life change — maybe after the death of a parent, a divorce, or losing your job at mid-life.

 If you’re in the acute stage of grief after a death (especially of a spouse or child), a bereavement counselor or specialist is often the best next step, and that’s not me.
 It’s just time to deal with the shock and coping with getting through each day.

-If you’re past the acute stage and ready to think about things like who you’re now becoming, what’s your life purpose, or explore your evolving spiritual beliefs, or what’s next in your life, that’s where I can come in.
+If you’re past the acute stage and ready to think about things like who you’re now becoming, what’s your life purpose, and what’s next in your life, that’s where I can come in.

 Feelings are healthy and normal.
 There’s nothing to fix.
 I’m good at helping you understand emotions and at knowing when therapy is needed or not, so we can discuss that.